-The outlook for water supply in 1999 remains favorable.
+The water supply outlook remains favorable for most areas of the State.
 Water year forecasts made by the California Department of Water Resources (DWR) are about 110 percent of average statewide ranging from 130 percent in the North Coast region to 65 percent in the southern Sierra.

 California's northern reservoirs remain near full capacity.
-Although rainfall in Southern California is about one-half of normal level, in those customer services areas of SCW which pump groundwater, overall groundwater conditions and supplies remain at adequate levels.
+Seasonal precipitation is nearly average overall with above average amounts in the northern parts of the State and less in the south.
+In those customer services areas of SCW which pump groundwater, overall groundwater conditions and supplies remain at adequate levels.